 In general, no. With only a few exceptions (a book or two), which are clearly noted, any products or books I recommend in my blog posts were bought and paid for by me, and I recommend them only when I like them.
 PR people are advised not to waste their time emailing me with offers of products; they are welcome to contact my ad network, Mediavine, about placing ads.

 I do not do sponsored posts or accept money for mentioning products.
 If I mention a product, it’s because I’ve actually used it and genuinely want to tell you about it.
 The only compensation I ever receive is through affiliate sales (such as when you buy through my Amazon links), and I disclose that in the footer of every page.

 Because this is my personal blog, I don’t often have guest posters and don’t respond to solicitations for guest posts from strangers.

 Do you endorse the products advertised in your sidebar and at the bottom of posts?

 No. While I appreciate my sponsors, the products in my sidebar and at the bottom of each post are paid advertisements, and I have no experience with most of them.

 While I would love to keep non-vegan ads off the blog, the reality of modern-day ad networks is that I have little control over the type of ads shown.
-Please let me know about anything truly offensive and try to ignore the rest.
+Please let me know about anything truly offensive by clicking “Report this ad” and try to ignore the rest.
 The only way I am able to afford to keep this blog up and running is through earnings from advertising and Amazon sales.